gardakan/Speech2GPT_Project/README.md

 <h3>Known issues:</h3>
 - Exits with error if the prompt is spoken less than ~.25 seconds after intro prompt finishes.
-- You tell me!
-Pretty basic so far

 ## Installation

 Speech2GPT was written with Python 3.11.2, but appears to be working with 3.10 as well.
 I haven't tested it on earlier versions yet.